Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Introduction

 \section{Introduction}

 Solid oxide fuel cells (SOFCs) are becoming increasingly important due to their high electrical efficiency, the flexible choice of fuels and relatively low emissions of pollutants \cite{weber2021fuel,kendall.2015, fergus.2016, brandon.2017}.
 Thus, applications of SOFCs range from stationary power generation in the private as well as the industrial sector to electric vehicles, where they can be considered as emerging technology.
 However, the steadily growing demands for electrochemical devices in combination with open problems such as pronounced degradation mechanisms require further technological progress to unlock the full potential of fuel cells as an efficient alternative to traditional fossil fuel-based energy sources\cite{singh.2021, zarabi.2022}.
-One possibility to achieve this goal is the transition towards novel materials as for example the replacement of yttria-stabilized zirconia (YSZ) by gadolinium-doped ceria (GDC), which offers a higher ionic conductivity at lower temperatures compered to YSZ \cite{zhang2020comparison, chueh.2012, nenning.2020, hussain.2020}.
+One possibility to achieve this goal is the transition towards novel materials as for example the replacement of yttria-stabilized zirconia (YSZ) by gadolinium-doped ceria (GDC), which offers a higher ionic conductivity at lower temperatures compared to YSZ \cite{zhang2020comparison, chueh.2012, nenning.2020, hussain.2020}.
 This also reduces thermal degradation effects and thus increases the durability of SOFCs.
 Besides further optimizing the performance of SOFCs via improving the properties of the underlying materials, tuning the 3D morphology of the electrodes is a promising strategy since it is well known that the 3D morphology has a profound impact on fuel transport within the pore space, electric transport as well as ionic transport within the electrolyte \cite{szasz2015nature, suzuki.2009, connor.2018, pecho.2015}.
 Moreover, not only the spatial distribution of each phase is of interest, but also the length of the triple-phase boundary (TPB), where the chemical reaction mainly takes place.
 More precisely, at the anode the fuel gas (typical choices are hydrogen or methane) is oxidized, which results in electrons that are transported to the cathode through an external circuit.
 At the cathode, these electrons are used to power the reduction reaction of oxygen, which react to oxygen ions.
-In order to quantitatively characterize the 3D morphology of SOFC electrodes at the relevant scale, focused ion beam scanning electron microscopy (FIB-SEM) is a frequent choice \cite{wilson.2006, vivet.2011, kishimoto.2016, taillon.2014, meffert.2020}.
-In particular, it turned out that local heterogeneities of electrodes have a profound impact on the resulting performance~\cite{mahub.2021, epting.2017,hsu.2018}.\\
+In order to quantitatively characterize the 3D morphology of SOFC electrodes at the relevant scale, focused ion beam scanning electron microscopy (FIB-SEM) is a frequent choice \cite{wilson.2006, vivet.2011, kishimoto.2016, taillon.2014, meffert.2020}. \\